shuttle-hq/synth/docs/docs/getting_started/cli.md

 #### Argument

 - `<namespace>` - The path to the namespace directory into which to save schema files.
 The directory will be created by `synth`.

 #### Options

-- `--from <from>` - The location from which to import.
-Synth supports multiple import strategies.
+- `--from <uri>` - The location from which to import.
+Synth uses Uniform Resource Identifiers (URIs) to define interactions with databases and the filesystem. `<uri>` must therefore be a valid RFC 3986 URI.

-  Importing from a file: Currently we support importing from JSON files by specifying the path to
+  It is possible to import from a file using the URI schemes `json:` and `jsonl:` depending of course on whether the data specified is encoded as JSON or JSON Lines respectively.
+For example, one could import data from a file `data.jsonl` in the current working directory by specifying `jsonl:data.json`.
+Note the lack of `//` that you may be used to seeing - this can be omitted as this URI will never have an authority component (unlike, for example, a database URI).

-                           the file: `/some/path/to/file.json`.
+  Data can be imported from standard input by simply not specifying a path in the URI (e.g. `json:` will read JSON data from standard input while `jsonl:` will read JSON Lines data).
+If no `--from` argument is specified, JSON data will read from standard input by default.

-  Importing from standard input: Not specifying `from` will accept JSON files from stdin.
+  Importing from a database is possible using the standard URI format of the respective database.
+For example: `postgres://user:pass@localhost:5432/tpch`

-  Importing from a database (e.g. postgres): `synth import tpch --from postgres://user:pass@localhost:5432/tpch`
+  When dealing with JSON Lines and not specifying a single collection with the `--collection` argument, each generated object is tagged with the name of the collection it was generated from.
+By default, this is done by adding a property `type` to the object (e.g. `"type": "collection_name"`).
+The name of this property can be changed using an additional parameter `collection_field_name` added at the end of the URI like so: `jsonl:file.jsonl?collection_field_name=foobar` - with this URI used with `--from`, generate objects will instead have a property like `"foobar": "collection_name"`.

 ---